Skip to content

 return image, target

-__init__(self, image_paths, label_paths, transforms=None, num_channels=None) special
+__init__(image_paths, label_paths, transforms=None, num_channels=None)

 Initialize dataset.